 Second Reading in the House of Commons took place on 30 January 2018.
 This triggered a petitioning period which ran until 26 February 2018.
-The County Council petitioned on a range of matters including PRoW.
-The petition document can be found here.
+We petitioned on a range of matters including PRoW.
+View the petition document.

 A shortlist of key items was taken forward to Select Committee.
-The Council appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
-The decision of the Select Committee on this matter was that they would not wish to recommend a tunnel at this stage, although a number of petitioners are yet to appear on this matter.
-A copy of the Select Committee’s first report can be found here.
+We appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
+The decision of the Select Committee on this matter was that they would not wish to recommend a tunnel at this stage.
+View a copy of the Select Committee’s first report.

-The Council was scheduled to appear on its remaining items on 8 May 2018.
+The council was scheduled to appear on its remaining items on 8 May 2018.
 These included Highways matters such as routing construction traffic out of Lichfield City Centre, minimisation of use of Yarnfield Lane and Beaconside, a suite of measures on the Stone railhead/IMB-R and protection of veteran trees and hedgerows, among other items.
-Following robust negotiations with HS2 Ltd., supported by our parliamentary agent and QC, a suite of assurances and undertakings on key items have now been agreed.
+Following robust negotiations with HS2 Ltd., supported by our parliamentary agent and QC, a suite of assurances and undertakings on key items was agreed.
 Consequently, the Council did not appear at Select Committee on 8 May.
-The Council has reserved its position in relation to the point on land use and timing at Rugeley Power Station.
+The Council reserved its position in relation to the point on land use and timing at Rugeley Power Station.

 Can I claim compensation?

-View more about the exceptional hardship scheme on the .gov website.
+View more about the exceptional hardship scheme on the GOV.UK website.